-Showing the magic of different cultures across the globe.
+Showing the magic of different cultures and places across the globe.

 The Spirit of Morocco